epic-collab/epic-collab.github.io/competition.md

       </div>
       <div class="col-sm-9">
         <h3>Model Testing and Open Science</h3>
-        Model testing will involve a combination of k-fold and hold-out cross-validation.
-Three teams with the best models fits will receive an additional $200 (pending budgetary approval).<br><br>To facilitate code checking and sharing, all code will be made openly-available.
+        To examine how well models perform when exposed to different people and emotion contexts, teams will cross-validate their models (1) across time, (2) across subjects, (3) across emotion categories, and (4) across stimuli.<br><br>To facilitate code checking and sharing, all code will be made openly-available.
       </div>
     </div>
     <div class="col-sm-12">